 Since 2016, a branch of the civil registry office of the City of Geneva has been present within the maternity ward of the HUG, thereby facilitating the registration of new-born babies and providing information about the means of registering a birth while the mother is still on the maternity ward.
-Located on the ground floor, the branch is open every afternoon and all day Monday.
+Further info on the HUG website

 Recognising a child